overdrive1708/WindowsDeviceManager/README-en.md

 </div>

 ## How to download

+### WindowsDeviceManagerAgent

-Download WindowsDeviceManager_vx.x.x.zip from Latest Assets in [GitHub Releases](https://github.com/overdrive1708/WindowsDeviceManager/releases).
+Download WindowsDeviceManagerAgent_vx.x.x.zip from Latest Assets in [GitHub Releases](https://github.com/overdrive1708/WindowsDeviceManager/releases).

-The WindowsDeviceManagerAgent folder is for end users.
+This application is for end users.
 Extract it to a location that end users can access.

+All files in the folder are necessary, so do not delete them, but place the whole folder.

+### WindowsDeviceManagerViewer

+Download WindowsDeviceManagerViewer_vx.x.x.zip from Latest Assets in [GitHub Releases](https://github.com/overdrive1708/WindowsDeviceManager/releases).

-The WindowsDeviceManagerViewer folder is for administrators.
+This application is for administrators.
 Place it anywhere you like.

 All files in the folder are necessary, so do not delete them, but place the whole folder.